National History Day is an inter-disciplinary research project for students in grades 6-12. History Day teaches students to:

 National History Day in Minnesota is sponsored by the Minnesota Historical Society and the University of Minnesota.

-Major Funding Provided by: 3M Foundation, Education Minnesota Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson, the State of Minnesota/Arts and Culture Heritage Funds, Margaret and Lee Skold Fund, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.
+Major Funding Provided by: 3M Foundation, Education Minnesota Foundation, the Gerald and Patrice Halbach Charitable Fund, the Ralph and Virginia Kurtzman Fund, David and Janis Larson, the State of Minnesota/Arts and Culture Heritage Funds, Margaret and Lee Skold Fund, National Checking Company, Frank W. Veden Charitable Trust, and the Wells Fargo Foundation Minnesota.

 Minnesota History Day Logos